QA-Exercise/WebdriverIO/README.md

 # WebdriverIO

+For this exercise, please use Cucumber POM approach.

 Automation Exercise:
-Automate Practice Form
+- Create Automation Scripts to test Practice Form
-Execute automation scripts in Github Actions
+- Execute automation scripts in Github Actions